-Buying your first home is an exciting decision, but there are also a lot of moving parts.
+Buying your first home is an exciting milestone, but there are also a lot of moving parts.
 Are there any hidden problems?
-Do the utililities seem like they’re in good shape?
-A good thing for first time home buyers to check out is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in particularly bad shape could be the difference between making an offer on a house and looking elsewhere.
+Do the utilities seem like they’re in good shape?
+A good thing for first-time home buyers to review is the condition of the house’s HVAC system.
+A furnace that’s in particularly rough shape could be the difference between making an offer on a house and looking elsewhere.

 What Should Be on Your HVAC Checklist?

 Unless you’re already familiar with HVAC equipment, you might not know what to look for.
 Fortunately, there are a few pieces of information that can provide insight into the overall condition the HVAC equipment is in.